ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - Must be original 3D text intros.
 2D elements and additional modeling as an extra part are allowed, but only the 3D text intro itself will be judged.
 - Maximum duration: 30 seconds (excluding pre-intro and outro).
 - All submitted intros must be original creations specifically for this tournament.
 Previously created or published work is not eligible.
-- Must not use any third-party assets (projects, packs, models, etc.).
-Pre-existing personal projects or elements created before the tournament announcement are allowed.
-Permitted assets include lightrooms, letterpacks, shockwaves, glitches, light leaks and etc.
+- The use of third-party assets (projects, packs, effects, models, etc.) is prohibited.
+  - Exception: Pre-existing personal assets are allowed.
+  - Permitted third-party assets: lightrooms, letterpacks, shockwaves, glitches, light leaks, and similar elements are generally permitted.
+If you are unsure about a particular asset, please contact the tournament organizers for clarification.

 1.2. **Teams:**
 - Maximum 2 members per team.